anton-west/raytracer/README.md

-# raytracer written in Rust
+# Raytracer Written in Rust

 This raytracer is based on the implementation presented by Peter Shirley in his book ["Ray Tracing in One Weekend"](https://raytracing.github.io/books/RayTracingInOneWeekend.html).